oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

 ## Task 4: Add Workflow Variables

-The inputs provided to the Appointment Workflow are read-only in nature.
+The inputs provided to the Workflow are read-only in nature.
 This means that, once the workflow is submitted, their values will never be modified.
 The workflow needs to process and pass data from one activity to the next.

 As an example, consider the following business scenario:

-Before an appointment is confirmed, the workflow needs to compute the doctor's availability based on his/her current appointment schedule.
-So, availability of the doctor is a variable that will be determined based on this computation.
+Before an onboarding is completed, the workflow needs to allocate trainings based on the employement type.
+So, the employement type of the New hire is a variable that will be determined based on this computation.

-When an appointment is confirmed, the Booking ID for the appointment is carried forward to later activities which calculate and update the appointment fees.

-Data such as Availability, Booking ID and Fee need to be updatable by the activities of the workflow as part of the execution.
+Data such as Employement Type, Employee ID, Employee Name and Email need to be updatable by the activities of the workflow as part of the execution.
 Such data is defined as **Workflow Variables**.

 1. Right-click **1.0 [DEV]** (workflow version), select **Create Variable**.